ThomasMSmit/GetGameCodes/TESTING.md

 - *Cause:* The column for the reviews was not found as i did not add them to the postgres database.

 - *Solution:* Making new fixtures after adding the reviews in the Django admin and loading them to postgres resolved the issue.

+**Error: Property backdrop-filter doesn't exist : blur(10px).**

+- *Cause:* It is styling from bootstrap.min.css 4.4.1 so not much i can do about it.

+- *Solution:* No solution found.
+It does not cause any issues, so i left it as it is.